 |Distance||898 miles (1448 km)|

-Trains from London to Warsaw cover the 898 miles (1448 km) long trip taking on average 23 h 57 min with our travel partners like.
-Normally, there are 2 trains operating per day, including direct services available.
+Trains from London to Warsaw cover the 898 miles (1448 km) long route taking on average 46 h 14 min with our travel partners like Deutsche Bahn with connection or Eurostar.
+Normally, there is 1 train operating per day, including direct services available.

 Trains from London to Warsaw usually run once a day in the mornings, Monday through Sunday.
 The trip length varies depending on the changes available on the day you book, on average it tends to take around 25h 30min.
 It usually includes multiple transfers as you travel through Europe and you can use the Omio website to put together the simplest travel itinerary.

 Trains run between London and Warsaw every day of the week.
 They generally depart from London at around 11:00 a.m.
 This is usually the only train trip that runs from London to Warsaw.
 When considering the departure time of your train bear in mind that as it is international travel, you will need to go through security, it is usually recommended to arrive at the station at least 30min before your departure.